shajahank1/odoo-cheat-sheet/controller/controller.md

 ```
 #### Step 3: Use the Controller
 Now, when you start your Odoo server and navigate to http://yourdomain.com/my_url, you will see the text "Hello, this is my custom page!".

+###  Advanced Usage:
+- Controllers can be more complex, handling form submissions, interacting with Odoo models, returning dynamic HTML content (often using QWeb templates), or providing JSON APIs for AJAX calls.

+### Security Considerations:
+- When creating controllers, especially ones that expose data or accept data submissions, consider security aspects like authentication, data validation, and access rights.

+### Conclusion:
+- Controllers in Odoo are powerful tools for web development, allowing you to extend the capabilities of your Odoo application, create custom web pages, and build integrations with other systems or services.
+They are an essential part of Odoo's architecture for developers looking to leverage web technologies within the Odoo ecosystem.